joshuacook/athena-marketing/src/content/docs/api-reference.md

 draft: false
 ---

-# API Reference
+# API Reference (GraphQL)

-Complete technical documentation for all Athena API endpoints.
+Athena exposes a single GraphQL API endpoint.
+Use your API key to authenticate and send queries/mutations to the gateway.

 ## Authentication